Chicken breast has to be one of the most popular and versatile cuts of poultry there is.

 If the juices are clear, the chicken is cooked.
 If you see a pinky-reddish tinge, the meat needs cooking for longer.

-Some people find the idea of a vein in a chicken breast really unappealing and will want to try and avoid them.
+Some people find the idea of a vein in a chicken breast really unappealing and will want to try and avoid it.

 There is no 100% failsafe way to get chicken breasts that do not have a noticeable vein, but you can reduce the chances significantly.